-Teachers' Union Local No. 6, Am.
+Moreover, in reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
+In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
-Bd. of Educ. of the Dist. of Columbia, 26 the D.C.
+Bd. of Educ. of the Dist. of Columbia, 30 the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-According to the CLDF, Employee received a total score of forty two and a half (42.5) points after all of the factors outlined above were tallied and scored.
-The next lowest scored business teacher in Employee's competitive level received a total score of seventy-seven and a half (77.5) points.
+According to the CLDF, Employee received a total score of thirty-five (35) points after all of the factors outlined above were tallied and scored.
+The lowest scoring math teacher in Employee's competitive level, who was retained in service, received a total score of sixty-two (62) points.
 Employee has not proffered any evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this case.
-The next lowest scored business teacher in Employee has not proffered any evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this case.
+33

-Additionally, the primary responsibility for managing and disciplining Agency's work force is a matter entrusted to the Agency, not to OEA.
-This Office will not substitute its judgment for that of an agency; rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."
-Accordingly, I find that the Principal of Wilson had discretion in completing Employee's CLDF, as she was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
-I, therefore, find that Agency did not abuse its discretion in completing the CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
+The primary responsibility for managing and disciplining Agency's work force is a matter entrusted to the Agency, not to OEA.34 This Office will not substitute its judgment for that of an agency; rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."35 Accordingly, I find that the principal of Webb-Wheatley had discretion in completing Employee's CLDF, as he was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
+Therefore I find that Agency did not abuse its discretion in completing the CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
 Official Code § 1-624.08.